 How did it get to this point?

 Life-changes often prompt people to focus on their home environment.
 Someone who lost a job might fill their free time between interviews doing housework.
-The newly-retired manager, who spent years meeting quotas, may channel that energy to organizing and running the house.
+The newly-retired manager, who spent years meeting quotas, may channel that energy into organizing and running the house.

-Then they become new parents who swear they won’t let baby gear and clothing spoiled with spit-up take over, that they’ll still have time to make three meals a day from scratch, and now maybe they’ll even start growing their own food, too.
+Then they become new parents who swear they won’t let baby gear and clothing take over, that they’ll still have time to cook every meal from scratch, and maybe they’ll even start growing their food, too.

-And for some, there simply comes a time when they’ve had it: they’re tired of living with a mess, tired of not being able to find things, tired of making excuses to avoid having company and apologizing for the state of their home when people drop by.
+And for some, there comes a time when they’ve had it: they’re tired of living with a mess, tired of not being able to find things, tired of making excuses to avoid having company and apologizing for the state of their home when people drop by.

 Whose problem is it?

-If you are the one stressed out about the state of your home it’s a sign that you own the problem.
+If you are the one stressed out about the state of your home, it’s a sign that you own the problem.
 That does not mean you’re the one at fault, or that solving it is entirely up to you.
 It means you’re the one most affected by the situation — it’s a problem to you, but not necessarily to others.

-You’re stressed because not everyone else in your home sees the situation the way you do.
+Cleaning is stressing you out because not everyone else in your home sees it the way you do.
 To eliminate that stress, you need to figure out what’s causing that difference between your views and theirs.
 It might very well be one of the reasons below.

 Are your standards unrealistic?

 Supermodel-for-life Cindy Crawford reportedly once said that even she doesn’t get out of bed looking like Cindy Crawford.
 Her point, of course, is that when you see a photo of her in a magazine you’re looking at a finished product.

 Many of us wonder why our homes don’t look that way, why can’t we keep them that clean and uncluttered?

 The problem is that we’re trying to make our homes resemble what was captured in a photo’s split second, which doesn’t reflect how people truly live.

+Check your perspective.
 Realize those photos don’t reflect reality.
 Want to see what a blogger’s house is really like?
 Things aren’t any more spotless than your home.

-Christina of Christina’s Adventures gave her DIY/home decor readers a glimpse outside the photo frame so they could see that no one working on projects and raising a baby is going to have a spotless home.
+• Christina of Christina’s Adventures gave her DIY/home decor readers a glimpse outside the photo frame so they could see that no one working on projects and raising a baby is going to have a spotless home.

 Are your expectations too high?

 My friend Lucy (not her real name) calls herself a “reformed would-be Stepford Wife.”
 For years, many of us wondered how she worked a high-pressure full-time job as a sales executive while keeping a spotless home and rehabbing furniture she hunted down at antique stores.
 She even cooked all three meals for her family every day.
 From scratch.
 What we didn’t see is how hard Lucy was driving herself and her family to make those things happen.

 “I didn’t see what a miserable person I was to live with back then,” she said.
 “I was up every morning long before them, making breakfast and ironing their clothes for the day.
-After work I’d clean house and make dinner, and when the kids went to bed I did laundry even though that meant my husband had to watch TV by himself.”
+After work, I’d clean house and make dinner, and when the kids went to bed, I did laundry — even though that meant my husband had to watch TV by himself.”

-“We went to my daughter’s kindergarten Open House at school and I saw a picture she’d drawn.
+“We went to my daughter’s kindergarten Open House at school, and I saw a picture she’d drawn.
 There were two homes right next to each other.
 She was in one with her dad and brother, and I was in the other.
-When I asked her why I was in a different house she said, ‘So that way you won’t stop loving us just because we make messes.’
+When I asked her why I was in a different house, she said, ‘So that way you won’t stop loving us just because we make messes.’
 I had to leave the room, I was so upset with myself.”

 Like many women, Lucy had convinced herself that doing things for her family was expected of her and a way to show how much she loved them.
 The more she did, the greater devotion she believed she was expressing.
-But when doing meant she didn’t have time for her family they didn’t feel loved — quite the contrary.
+But when doing meant she didn’t have time for her family, they didn’t feel loved — quite the contrary.

+1. Find the essentials.
 Ask yourself what your family truly needs, and separate that from what you feel you should be doing for them.
 Chances are, the answers all come down to your belief you should be doing the very things that are causing you so much stress.